timescale/docs/mst/about-mst.md

 starts replicating the master in real time and normal operation resumes.

-If the PostgreSQL master fails, the combined information from the MST monitoring infra and the standby node is used to make a failover decision.
+If the PostgreSQL master fails, the combined information from the MST monitoring infrastructure and the standby node is used to make a failover decision.
 On the nodes, the Open Source monitoring daemon `PGLookout` in combination with the information from the MST system infra report the failover.
 If the master node is down completely, the standby node promotes itself as the new master node and